This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 Plus, these cookies are also dairy-free, egg-free, and gluten-free!
 So forget the store-bought protein cookies and make a batch of these crunchy vegan protein cookies!

 I love baking with plant-based protein powder!
-It’s such a great way to add protein to your daily meals without even noticing it.
+It’s such a great way to add protein to your daily meals without even noticing it, like my Protein Donuts, Overnight Oats with Protein Powder, or Protein Powder Banana Bread.

 So after sharing my peanut butter protein cookies last year, here’s another delicious protein powder cookie recipe for you to try.
 A vanilla chocolate chips protein cookie made with almond flour.